eea/eea.rancher.catalog/templates/matrix-riot/0/README.md

 15. LDAP TLS enabled ( true/false) - LDAP TLS enabled true/false
 16. LDAP filter users - Used to filter the users from LDAP with access
 17. Identity server JAVA options - Identity server JAVA extra options

+#### Volumes parameters

+It is recommended for non-dev installations to use NFS on the Matrix Volume, because it will increase in size with use.
+All the conversations, including files will be saved on it.

 ### Load balancer configuration